Fresh Acai Bowl

 I'll admit my first tries were either too liquid or nearly broke my blender.
 What I've learned works: cut frozen banana into small bits, about quarter-sized.
 Let your acai packet thaw just briefly (like two minutes) before you break it up.
 And don't rush to add more liquid – give your machine time to do its job properly.

-Acai Bowl Homemade Pin it
+Acai Bowl Homemade Save

 Acai Bowl Homemade | recipesclare.com